Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs

-\begin{proof}[Proof of Lemma~\ref{lemma:deterministic-limit}] To show convergence of the matrix random process $ \predictableVariation{M}(t) $ to $V(t)$, we show element-wise convergence of respective components.
+\begin{proof}[Proof of Lemma~\ref{lemma:deterministic-limit}] To show convergence of the matrix random process $ \predictableVariation{M}(t) $ to $V(t)$, we show component-wise convergence of the respective components.
 The general strategy to prove convergence for these components remains the same.
-To save the reader from repetitive lines of argument, we only demonstrate here the strategy for establishing $M_{SI}(t) \ConvInProb V_{SI}(t) $.
+To conserve space, we only demonstrate here the strategy for establishing $M_{\mathrm{SI}}(t) \ConvInProb V_{\mathrm{SI}}(t) $.
 Remaining assertions follow similarly.